Internal Communication in International Companies: Succeeding

 Three Possible Governance Models

 Not all companies should organize their communication in the same way.
-The right choice depends on the group's maturity, management culture, and the autonomy of the countries.
+The right choice depends on the group's maturity, management culture, and the autonomy of countries.

 | Model | When It Is Useful | Main Limitation |